gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 # Downloading Pretrained Models

+I pretrained two models, one with some positional encodings I was testing out and the other with normal RoPE 2d.
+I think the positional encodings I was trying out may have actually worked, but since I pretty much only had time left for one run, I restarted it and switched to RoPE 2d just to be safe.

+The model I trained is about 1.2 billion params.
+It currently produces images up to 512 resolution, though I may try for a larger resolution.

 A list of checkpoints can be found at [https://huggingface.co/collections/gmongaras/stable-diffusion-3-checkpoints-67f91e538138a2960a81eeb7](https://huggingface.co/collections/gmongaras/stable-diffusion-3-checkpoints-67f91e538138a2960a81eeb7)

 Currently the best model I have trained is located in [this repo](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2).
 The highest version is likely the best model I have trained, but I'll leave a note if that's not the case.
 Currently, the best model is checkpoint 475,000.
 Note liks will mention this version though there is likely a better version of the model which you might want to download instead.
 For inference with checkpoint 475,000, you want to download [this pickle](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2/blob/main/model_ema_475000s.pkl) and [this json](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2/blob/main/model_params_475000s.json) and put it somewhere you can reference in the inference script.
 If you want to finetune this model, you probably want [the optimizer states](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2/blob/main/optim_475000s.pkl), [the fast moving model](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2/blob/main/model_475000s.pkl), [the scalar state](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2/blob/main/scaler_475000s.pkl), and [the scheduler state](https://huggingface.co/gmongaras/datav3_attempt5_8GPU_SoftFlash_RoPE2d_2AccSteps_40batchsize_stage2/blob/main/scheduler_475000s.pkl).
 This checkpoint is about 1.2B params and was finetuned on resolution 512x512 after taining for a resolution of 256x256 for 300,000 steps.
 This means the max resolution is 512x512.
 I also trained on almost all multiples of 16.
 So any multiple of 16 such as 256x128 should work, allowing for different aspect ratio outputs.